- What is alcohol intoxication?

 - Dizziness and/or a sense that the room is spinning

-Mild alcohol withdrawal may occur within six hours of cessation of alcohol use and includes symptoms such as tremors, weakness, sweating and elevated blood pressure, as well as alcoholic epilepsy.
+Mild alcohol withdrawal may occur within six hours of cessation of alcohol use and includes symptoms such as tremors, weakness, sweating and elevated blood pressure, as well as alcoholic epilepsy, a condition in which withdrawal from alcohol causes seizures.

-Alcoholic hallucinosis occurs within twelve to 24 hours of abruptly ceasing alcohol use and has symptoms such as visual hallucinations, frightening dreams, and aggression.
+Alcoholic hallucinosis may occur within twelve to 24 hours of abruptly ceasing alcohol use and has symptoms such as visual hallucinations, frightening dreams, and aggression.

 Delirium tremens is the most severe form of alcohol withdrawal and requires care in an Intensive Care Unit, as it can be fatal.
 Symptoms of delirium tremens include confusion, anxiety attacks, hallucinations, depression, a pulse of greater than 120 beats per minute, and high fever.